Cindy Hsu Bio | Wiki

 Cindy Hsu is a Chinese American journalist currently working for WCBS-TV in New York as an anchor and reporter.
 She has been working in the TV station since 1993 and anchors the weekend morning newscasts with Andrea Grymes.

 Before Cindy joined WCBS-TV, she worked for WFRV-TV in Green Bay, Wisconsin, and WTOV-TV in Steubenville, Ohio as an anchor and reporter.
-She was born in Honolulu, Hawaii, USA, and attended Virginia Tech where she graduated with a degree in Communication Studies.
-She has won several awards over her years of working including the “Reporter of the year” from NY and NJ Asian-American Law Enforcement Organization.
+In addition, she has won several awards over her years of working including the “Reporter of the year” from the NY and NJ Asian-American Law Enforcement Organization.

 Cindy Hsu Age

 She was born on May 6, 1966, in Honolulu, Hawaii, in the United States.
 Cindy is currently 56 years old and celebrates her birthday on May 6 every year.